ivanwhaf/FRS-pytorch/README.md

 # FRS-pytorch
 Food Recognition System using pytorch deep learning framwork
-* Deep Learning based food recognition system,using `Pytorch` deep learning framwork
+* Deep Learning based food recognition system, using `Pytorch` deep learning framwork
-* Also can be transplanted to other platforms like `Raspberry Pi`
+* This project can be also transplanted to other platforms like `Raspberry Pi`

 # Demo
 ## 1.Run demo directly